Tony Yengeni: Transitional ANC: 1991–1994

+National Assembly

+In the April 1994 general election, South Africa's first under universal suffrage, Yengeni was elected to represent the ANC in the National Assembly, the lower house of the new South African Parliament.
+He was also appointed as chairperson of Parliament's Joint Standing Committee on Defence.
+At the ANC's 49th National Conference in December 1994, Yengeni was elected for the first time to the ANC National Executive Committee.
+He served on the committee throughout his tenure in Parliament, gaining re-election in December 1997 and December 2002.

+Also during this period, Yengeni gained national attention for his July 1997 appearance at the Truth and Reconciliation Commission, where he cross-examined Jeffrey Benzien, a former member of the South African Police, who had severely tortured him during his apartheid-era detention on terrorism charges.
+In a commission hearing, Yengeni asked Benzien to demonstrate the use of the "wet bag", a form of suffocation torture that Yengeni had been subjected to.
+Yengeni's comrade Mcebisi Skwatsha volunteered to act as the prisoner in the re-enactment.
+Later in the same hearing, Benzien accused Yengeni of having betrayed his ANC comrades, providing information about them under torture; Yengeni called this "bullshit".

+In November 1998, the ANC promoted Yengeni to succeed Max Sisulu as the Chief Whip of the Majority Party in the National Assembly.
+He resigned from that office on 4 October 2001, the day after he was arrested and charged with corruption.
+He remained an ordinary Member of Parliament until 5 March 2003, when he resigned from his seat after his fraud conviction; his resignation followed reports that he had been encouraged to step down both by the Speaker of the National Assembly, Frene Ginwala, and by the ANC secretary-general, Kgalema Motlanthe.

+Arms Deal conviction

 Yengeni was arrested in October 2001 and released on bail of R10 000 during an investigation by then National Director of Public Prosecutions, Bulelani Ngcuka, into allegations of misuse of power by Yengeni and Jacob Zuma.
 According to the Sunday Times, EADS admitted that the company "helped" approximately 30 South African officials to obtain luxury vehicles.
 Yengeni was specifically charged with defrauding parliament by accepting a discount on a luxury car during the tendering process for a controversial arms deal while he was the member of a parliamentary committee reporting on the same deal.
 Yengeni pleaded "not guilty" and placed full-page advertisements proclaiming his innocence in all the Sunday newspapers (except The Sunday Times).
 This was estimated to have cost the chief whip R250,000.
 Member of Parliament suggested that Yengeni was being offered up as a scapegoat for the arms deal scandal, so that others could avoid being charged.

 Yengeni eventually entered into a plea agreement in which various corruption charges were dismissed in exchange for his pleading guilty to one count of fraud.
 In March 2003, the court entered a conviction against Yengeni for fraud and sentenced him to four years in prison.
-After failed appeals, Yengeni entered Pollsmoor Prison near Cape Town on 24 August 2006, was immediately transferred to more modern Malmesbury prison, but was released on parole on 15 January 2007 – after completing a mere four months of the four-year sentence.